 This plant is moderately shade-tolerant, tolerant to frost and requires medium to high soil fertility.
 Dense stands can ivade pasture on poor soils, especially in hill country areas and impede livestock movement.
 All parts of the plant are thought to be toxic to livestock.

 Woolly nightshade can flower and fruit at any time of the year, producing large numbers of viable seeds.
 Even very young plants can produce seed, for example, seedlings established in summer can bear flowers by the autumn.
 It also spreads vegetatively when mechanically damaged by cutting or uprooting and pieces of root remaining in the soil will regrow.

-- Pull out small plants and leave on site to rot.
+- Pull out small plants and leave on site for roots to dry and rot.
 This is easiest in winter.

-- Cut and squirt (all year round): make cuts at regular intervals around the trunk, apply undiluted Tordon Brushkiller (1.5ml per cut).
+- Cut and squirt (all year round): make cuts at regular intervals around the trunk, apply 25ml Tordon Brushkiller per 1L water.

 - Cut and paint stumps (all year round): Tordon Brushkiller or triclopyr 600 EC (100ml/L) or Vigilant gel.